Adobe-Marketing-Cloud/visitor-server-sample-app/README.md

 ## Features:

-- Generate page on the server (Using React to render the UI)
+- Generate page on the server
 - Implement Adobe Target server side to generate targeted content
 - Implement `Visitor#generatePayload` to generate a stitch ID on the server
 - Implement the optional `Visitor#setCustomerIDs` to add custom IDs